alinainai/document/documents/android/07_mvvm/jetpack/02_App Startup 使用.md

 </provider>
 ```

-手动去初始化LitePal的代码也极其简单
+手动初始化 LitePal

 ```kotlin
 AppInitializer.getInstance(this).initializeComponent(LitePalInitializer::class.java)
 ```

-### 4. Disable automatic initialization for all components
+## 4. Disable automatic initialization for all components

 To disable all automatic initialization, remove the entire entry for InitializationProvider from the manifest: